Frequently Asked Questions

-Generally, WISE runs from the first Monday in June until the first Friday in August.
-Once the dates are set for each year, they are not flexible and all interns are expected to participate in the entire 9 weeks of the program.
+Generally, WISE runs from the first Sunday in June until the first Saturday in August.
+Once the dates are set for each year, they are not flexible and all interns are expected to participate in the entire nine (9) weeks of the program.

 Q. MY COLLEGE QUARTER/ SEMESTER WILL NOT BE FINISHED BY THE WISE START DATE.
 CAN I START THE PROGRAM LATE?

 No. Past Interns who have faced this situation have been able to work out an arrangement with their professors to leave school early.
 Some have been allowed to take exams early or as "take home" exams while participating in WISE.

 Q. HOW MANY INTERNS PARTICIPATE IN WISE EACH YEAR?

 The number fluctuates but in the past, anywhere from 8-15 students participate in the program each summer.

 Complete the application for one of the sponsoring societies and send it to representative listed for that society.